 The Law School receives funding from state, federal and private sources to assist students in financing their legal education.
 The Student Finance office reviews and manages the financial aid packages awarded to our students.
 Awards include the following types of assistance.
 The Student Finance Office assists students in obtaining financing necessary to attend UConn Law.

 J.D. - The Student Finance Office is responsible for creating the financial aid awards for all eligible students.
-Financial aid packages contain resources up to the COA.
+Financial aid packages contain resources up to the cost of attendance (COA).
 Packages could include scholarships, grants, loans, federal work-study and alternate loans.
 Scholarships are made by the admissions committee.
 All need based aid is awarded by the Student Finance Office.

 LL.M.
 Domestic - Eligible domestic LL.M. students are eligible for financial aid.
 Financial aid packages will contain resources up to the COA.
 Packages could include scholarships, loans and alternate loans.
 Scholarship offers are made by the LL.M. admissions team.